iNoSec2/CheckHooks-n-load/README.md

 #### 3. Obfuscation Methods: Much much thanks to [@peterwintrsmith](https://twitter.com/peterwintrsmith) for all these suggestions! :smile:

 ------------------------
+- UnComment Method 1 and Comment Method2 and 3
 #### i.
 Then implant Header needs to edited using any hex editor, in my case => I edited from **`MZ`** to **`ÉZ`** and then Downloaded from the Website in that state.
 This is done just to trick **`EDR`** that the downloaded binary is not any PE binary.

 **Editing Demon.exe (HavocC2 bin)**: